CyberHost: A One-stage Diffusion Framework for Audio-driven Talking Body Generation

 CyberHost employs a dual U-Net architecture as its foundational structure and utilizes the motion frame strategy for temporal continuation, establishing a baseline for audio-driven body animation.

-Based on the baseline, to enhance the modeling capability for the key human region, i.e., hands and faces, we adapt the proposed Region Codebook Attention to both the facial and hand regions and insert them into multiple stages of the Denoising U-Net.
-The Region Codebook consists of two parts: the motion codebook learned from the dataset and the identity descriptor extracted from cropped local images.
+Based on the baseline, we proposed two key designs to address the inherent challenges of the audio-driven talking body generation task.
+First, to enhance the model's ability to capture details in critical human region, i.e., hands and faces, we adapt the proposed region attention module (RAM) to both the facial and hand regions and insert them into multiple stages of the Denoising U-Net.
+RAM consists of two parts: the spatio-temporal region latents bank learned from the data and the identity descriptor extracted from cropped local images.
+Second, to reduce the motion uncertainty in half-body animation driven solely by audio, several conditions have been designed to integrate global-local motion constraints and human structural priors:

 Audio-Driven Demos on Open-set Test Images